lkuchenb/imseq/tutorial.md

 # Tutorial

-**IMSEQ** comes with two example input files and the reference segment files for the human T cell receptor alpha (TRA) and beta (TRB) chain genes.
+**IMSEQ** comes with three example input files and the reference segment files for the human T cell receptor alpha (TRA) and beta (TRB) chain genes.

  * TOC
 {:toc}